 The marked result in the screenshot above talks about a global perspective on content marketing and was published in late 2014.
 This means that the information that it contains is relatively recent.
 And with 69 five-star reviews it’s likely popular and relevant.

 On the book’s product page, Amazon gives you a sneak peek of what the book is about.
 Click on the book cover and scroll to the table of contents and you’ll see some of the ideas discussed in the book.

-As you review, you’ll undoubtedly think of comments and questions, as well as related concepts, all of which you can use to plan your next piece of content.
+As you review, you’ll undoubtedly think of comments and questions, as well as related concepts, all of which you can use to plan your next blog post.

 9. How can I grab attention with openings and paragraphs?

-I’ve analyzed the posts below for opening elements that you can incorporate into your posts.
+I’ve analyzed the posts below for opening elements that you can incorporate into your blog post.

 a) Open with a story: Go tinybuddha style and open your post with a story.
 The technique of storytelling was used effectively in this post, titled “Dealing with Loss and Grief: Be Good to Yourself While You Heal.”